Why Study Abroad?

 - For languages that are taught sequentially at Duke (Arabic, modern Chinese, modern Hebrew, Hindi, Japanese, Korean), courses must fit into the sequence of courses that the student has taken and will take at Duke.
 Courses will be approved only if they cover similar materials, at a similar level of depth and intensiveness to Duke courses.
 Courses that go beyond the most advanced level offered at Duke will be approved if their depth and intensiveness is deemed appropriate for their level.

 - Language courses that are offered in addition to regular sequences (like Classical Chinese or different Arabic dialects) may receive credit disregarding the sequence of courses taken by the student.

 - AMES will approve Duke Transfer Credits only for courses that have a significant cultural component, that is that at least 30% of course time and bibliography is dedicated to the exploration of culture and cultural products, be it language, literature, religion, philosophy, visual arts, performance arts, music, fashion, food, etc.

 - AMES will NOT approve Duke Transfer Credits for independent studies.

 - AMES minors may not count Duke Transfer Credits towards the literature/culture requirement.

-- AMES majors may count Duke Transfer Credits towards the literature/culture requirement in their area of concentration as long as at least 2 of their courses are taken in AMES.
-Transfer Credits may only count towards the 100 level courses in the area of concentration requirement for the major.
+- AMES majors may count Duke Transfer Credits towards the literature/culture requirement in their area of concentration as long as at least 3 of their AMES courses are taken with AMES faculty (https://asianmideast.duke.edu/people/other-faculty/our-faculty).
+Transfer Credits may only count towards the 100 level AMES courses in the area of concentration requirement for the major.

-- Questions about taking AMES courses while studying abroad should be directed to the Director of Undergraduate Studies, Professor Shai Ginsburg (email@example.com).
+- Questions about taking AMES courses while studying abroad should be directed to the Director of Undergraduate Studies, Professor Yunchuan Chen (email@example.com).